-Turning first to the young people/offenders and the four questions about the conference process and outcome: 33 to 45 percent felt that having to go to the conference, face the victim, and say what they did were a type of punishment.
+For the items about the conference process and outcome: 33 to 45 percent of the young people felt that having to go to the conference, face the victim, and say what they did were a type of punishment.
 However, 66 percent said that "having to do the agreement" was a type of punishment (Overhead 7).